Learning from experience

 I graduated from Loyola School of Social Work in 2020, having completed a field placement in South Side Chicago Public Schools through the Chicago Psychoanalytic Institute.

-I dedicated a combined 15 years to advanced clinical training, between the Child and Adolescent Psychoanalytic Psychotherapy Training Program at the Chicago Psychoanalytic Institute, a UK-based disability psychotherapy training program for independent practitioners led by Dr. Pat Frankish, the Infant and Young Child Observation program at the International Psychotherapy Institute, Introduction to Counseling and Psychotherapy through the Tavistock and Portman, Introductory Lectures with the British Institute of Psychoanalysis, and fellowships held at the New Orleans-Birmingham Psychoanalytic Center (2013-2014), and the Baltimore-Washington Center for Psychoanalysis (2023-2024).
+I dedicated a combined 15 years to advanced clinical training, between the Child and Adolescent Psychoanalytic Psychotherapy Training Program at the Chicago Psychoanalytic Institute, a UK-based disability psychotherapy training program for independent practitioners led by Dr. Pat Frankish, the Infant and Young Child Observation program at the International Psychotherapy Institute, Introduction to Counseling and Psychotherapy through the Tavistock and Portman NHS Foundation Trust, Introductory Lectures with the British Institute of Psychoanalysis, and fellowships held at the New Orleans-Birmingham Psychoanalytic Center (2013-2014), and the Baltimore-Washington Center for Psychoanalysis (2023-2024).

 My practice began as a participant-observer reflecting on everyday life, group dynamics, and the intergenerational transmission of trauma in Mobile, Alabama, and New Orleans.
 I continued this role in residential settings for people with disabilities in the Midwest, witnessing the effects of group homes on the mental wellbeing of individuals in care who did not have access to psychotherapy that could do justice to their inner worlds.